Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: The General Framework

 we can ensure that the $p$-th order product formula $W(\delta)$ provides an approximation within error $\epsilon$ in the low-energy subspace below $\Delta$. \end{lemma}

-Furthermore, as the implementation of the $p$-th order Suzuki-Trotter formula requires $O(2\cdot5^{p/2-1}L)$ gates, the gate complexity required is
+Furthermore, as the implementation of the $p$-th order Suzuki-Trotter formula requires {$O(2\cdot5^{p/2-1}L)$ gates~\cite{suzuki1990fractal,berry2007efficient}}, the gate complexity required is

-where the $p$ dependence is hidden as we assume it to be a constant.
 Notice that $LMJ=O(n)$, the step complexity has an explicit $n^{\frac12\left(1+\frac{1}{2p+1}\right)}$ term.
 For $p=1$, the step complexity obtained by \Cref{lem:ProdLow} achieves a reduction concerning the dependence on $n$ compared to the performance for simulating high energy states.
-For general $p\geq1$ and $d=O(n^{\frac{1}{2(p+1)})}$, we can also obtained a similar improvement.
+For general $p\geq1$ and {$d=O(n^{\frac{1}{2(p+1)}})$}, we can also obtained a similar improvement.

 As an illustration for the reduction of simulating dynamics of Hamiltonian assuming input states from the low-energy subspace, we perform numerical experiments to benchmark the product formulas in simulating $k$-local Hamiltonians.
 In particular, we study the following homogeneous Heisenberg model without external fields: